 Wondering what to pack for Norway in winter with the best Norway winter clothing to survive the Scandinavian cold?
 Like, what do you actually wear so you don’t freeze to death and still be able to walk and not roll on the snow overloaded with clothes?
 Below I share with you my winter packing list for Norway based on me living in Norway, travelling and surviving two long (the third one is coming) winters in the country of the frozen land.

 Packing for Norway in winter might be hard at the beginning, but it will be fun once you’ve done it!
 The type of Norway winter clothing you choose to pack for Norway in winter will depend on the type of activities and places you visit.
 With proper winter clothes, you can go through even the very cold weather and enjoy this beautiful time of year in the Nordics.

 Winter in Norway is a fun season.
 By now you should know that I love Norway in winter.
 It’s a perfect time for a little Norway winter travel, with tons of activities around the country.
-You can find plenty of things to do in Oslo in winter, as well as outside of the capital, like on the way of Norway in the Nutshell in winter.
+You can find plenty of things to do in Oslo in winter, as well as outside of the capital, like during the tour Norway in the Nutshell in winter.

 Yet, many people are a bit skeptical about visiting Norway in winter.
 Yes, it is cold, and you need to dress for the weather, which, many struggle with.
 In Norway, we have a saying – “there is never bad weather – it’s only bad clothes”.
 And it’s, most of the time, true!